MANUAL OF THE

 develop suitable patterns of teaching in all branches of film and

-establish high standards of films and television education in India.
+to establish high standards of films and television education in

 3.3 Brief history of the Institute